JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

 It is clear to me now that a state centric approach with caching of intermediate results is the correct method.
 V1 computed as many as 4 million transitions between states.
-V3 only did work on each state once so it computed at most ~2 thousand transitions.
+V3 only did work on each state once so it computed at most ~2000 transitions.

 Where We Went Wrong on Paper
 ============================